An insight into smarter, kinder and more meaningful use of paid media for brand building.

 - Invest in predictive analytics and conversion API frameworks to avoid redundancy and improve attribution

-- Use AI creatively, but keep human oversight for brand governance and narrative coherence
+- Use AI creatively, keep human oversight for brand governance and narrative coherence

-Emerging tools can optimise dynamic creatives for ads.
-They help ads not just target but resonate with our audiences.
-This is because they respond to context and intent.
-Data says video ads deliver up to 34% higher conversion rates than static ads.
-Shoppable posts drive 1.7 times more click‑throughs compared with standard formats.
-But with personalisation comes the need for guardrails that respect for data privacy, consent and ethical practices.
+Intelligent tools can optimise dynamic ad creation.
+They take context and intent into consideration and create ads that resonate with our audiences.
+Latest data says video ads deliver up to 34% higher conversion rates than static ads.
+Shoppable posts drive 1.7 times more click-through than standard formats.
+But with personalisation comes the need for guardrails to respect data privacy, consent and ethical practices.

 What you should be doing: